-In this example, there is a 4 node cluster, with a witness node, a subscriber-only node, and two logical standbys. bdr-a1 and bdr-b1 are up and in 'streaming' state. bdr-a1 is replicating to logical-standby-b1 is replicating to logical-standby-b1. bdr-a1 is also replicating to subscriber-only-c1.
+In this example, there is a 4 node cluster, with a witness node, a subscriber-only node, and two logical standbys. bdr-a1 and bdr-b1 are up and in 'streaming' state. bdr-a1 is replicating to logical-standby-a1 and bdr-b1 is replicating to logical-standby-b1. bdr-a1 is also replicating to subscriber-only-c1.